falkr/ttm4175/pages/iot-mqtt-chat.md

-# Install the Chat UI
+## Install the Chat UI

-The UI is written with a libray that is called DearPyUI.
+The UI is written with a library that is called DearPyGui.
 You can install it as usual:

 ```bash
 python3 -m pip install dearpygui